 OPT is one year of full-time work permission in a student’s field of study after completion of studies at each degree level.
 OPT should be viewed as a benefit of maintaining your F-1 visa status rather than a right.
 The “field of study” must be directly related to your I-20 form.
 “Completion of studies” refers to the timeframe that international students can apply for OPT – 90 days prior to OR 60 days after their program completion date.
 Your OPT documents should submitted well before your program completion date in order to avoid potential delays in processing your OPT card.
 The actual start date on OPT must be within 60 days after the program completion date OR the date OPT is adjudicated by U.S. Citizenship and Immigration Services (USCIS).

-Students on standard OPT must report to the PDSO or DSO (Dean of Admission or Registrar) of any changes of student’s legal name, student’s residential address, employer’s name, employer’s address or student’s loss of employment.
-Students must report employer information within 10 days of obtaining employment.
+If you are on standard OPT, you must report to the PDSO or a DSO of any changes in your legal name, your residential address, employer’s name, employer’s address or your loss of employment.
+You must report employer information within 10 days of obtaining employment.